Nyr/openvpn-install/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

+You can find some cheap VPS to run this script at [PulseHeberg](http://manager.pulseheberg.com/aff.php?aff=1204)

 ## Licence